TarcioDiniz/Password_Generator/README.md

 A small project to train the concepts of HTML, CSS & JAVASCRIPT.
 It's very simple, run index.html and enjoy generating completely random passwords.
 Choose defaults and generate passwords as you like:

+## Features

-•	CHARACTER SIZE
+- CHARACTER SIZE
-•	CAPITAL LETTER
+- CAPITAL LETTER
-•	LOWER CASE
+- LOWER CASE
-•	NUMBERS
+- NUMBERS
-•	SYMBOLS
+- SYMBOLS